johnstonskj/johnstonskj.github.io/ham.md

   mount when using the AX1 directly attached to the KX3, and the [AXT1](https://elecraft.com/products/axt1_axt1-tripod-adapter) adapter to mount AX1 on any camera trpod.
+* Ultra light tabletop tripod, with a separate ball head just in case.
-* LifePO4 battery
+* 6Ah LifePO4 battery with spade to power pole cable.
+* Power pole Y-cable for KX3 and PX3.
-* Anderson power meter
+* Power pole inline power meter.
+* Power pole 1:2 splitter with USB A and C out.
 * EFHW
-* 75' throw line
+* 75' throw line.
+* Nifty guide.

 If I am going to have the space, time, *and* power, I may also take another [ES80](https://elecraft.com/products/es80_es80-kx3-carrying-case) for the